Anthony-Margotta/section_grader/README.md

 'Start' str # Date format is `MM-DD`

 ### Deadline file
-Currently hypothetical, no suck file exists to my knowledge Doesn't need to exist?
+Currently hypothetical, no such file exists to my knowledge Doesn't need to exist?
 - Accepted by `get_deadlines()`
 Should have